DataCloud-project/ADA-PIPE/ADA-frontend/README.md

 # ADA-PIPE-Frontend

-The web interface to provision resources for microservices on the Computing Continuum.
+The web interface to provision resources for data pipeline's steps on the Computing Continuum.

 The main script is ``demo.py``.